-After you click OK on STEP 6, select your “Install Homebridge” Task then click the “Run” tab.
-You will be asked to run Install Homebridge – click Yes.
+After you click Submit on STEP 6, select your “Install Homebridge” Task then click the “Run” tab.
+You will be asked to run Install Homebridge – click OK.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
-Now open your browser and type in http://Synology-ip-address:8581 Type in the default Username and Password, then click LOGIN.
+Now open your browser and type in http://Synology-ip-address:8581 Click GET STARTED.
+Follow the instructions in the image below.

 Note: You can easily change the admin user and password by clicking the 3 dots at the top right in homebridge home.